jaredLunde/zcli-cli/README.md

 # zCLI

-A command-line tool for easily creating [zCLI](https://github.com/jaredLunde/zcli) applications and commands with Deno.
+A command-line tool for easily managing [zCLI](https://github.com/jaredLunde/zcli) applications and commands with Deno.

 Get started by running `zcli init` to create a new zCLI application.
 For more information, see [`zcli init`](#-zcli-init).

 Then run `zcli add <command>` to add a new command to your zCLI application.
+The command will be created in the `commands` directory of your zCLI application.
+It will be automatically imported and added to the `commands` array in your `commands/mod.ts` file.
+Sub-commands are supported.

 ## Available Commands